ataboo/go-sudoku-solver/README.md

 ## Usage

 See `cmd/consolesolver` for an example calling the solver directly.
 See `cmd/suserver` for a simple server implementation.
 Use an array of 81 integers to create the grid ordered left-to-right, top-to-bottom.
-0 represents an empty square.  `pkg/solver/puzzles.go` has a few puzzles to test and there is a benchmark test.
+0 represents an empty square.  `pkg/solver/puzzles.go` has a few puzzles to test and there are a few benchmarks.

-The benchmarks are all over the place but in practice, it seems the typical puzzle solved in around 5ms.
+The typical puzzle seems to be solved in around 5ms.